akhilrajs/kils_social_engineering_toolkit/README.md

 to run just pen kils_social_engineering_tookit.exe

- this is a social engineering toolkit designed for helping hackers gain information about the target computer
+ this is a social engineering toolkit designed for helping attackers gain information about the target computer

  its features are :
  1. can ping a site